kesiev/rewtro/manual/getters.md

 Finally, you can get an _empty_ value with the `undefined` key.
 Just set the `undefined` key to `true`.
 You'll rarely need this.

-## Subgetters
+## Sub-getters

-Getting a sprite, a list, or a [special object](specialobjects.md) it's nice... but most of the time you'll need to manipulate one of its key values: changing a sprite `speedX` can change its direction, timing a `backgroundColor` can make a sprite blink, etc. _Subgetters_ are _special getters that get key values from the current picked object_.
+Getting a sprite, a list, or a [special object](specialobjects.md) it's nice... but most of the time you'll need to manipulate one of its key values: changing a sprite `speedX` can change its direction, timing a `backgroundColor` can make a sprite blink, etc. _Sub-getters_ are _special getters that get key values from the current picked object_.

 ```
 {